-We should end up by noting that the de-Broglie-Bohm theory (dBB), which involves a different kind of modification of quantum theory then the one proposed by collapse models, might represent a strong competitor to our ideas if applied to the problems considered.
-In particular, in [10, 40, 38, 31, 32, 13] it is shown that, at least in the cosmological setting, dBB yields some interesting deviations from the standard results, showing that the view that it must be seen just as a reinterpretation of standard quantum mechanics is not warranted.
-Regarding the other issues we have touched upon, we note that Valentini has argued that the problem of time in quantum gravity might also be resolved within the context of dBB and other theories involving hidden nonlocal variables [21, 39].
+Regarding the other issues we have touched upon, we note that in [28] it is argued that the problem of time in quantum gravity might also be resolved within the context of dBB.
 As for the issue of black hole evaporation and loss of information, it is not unlikely that it might also be addressed within the scope of such theories, generating a plausible resolution.
-In fact we believe it is quite likely that dynamical reduction theories and dBB are likely to be strongly linked.
+In fact, we believe it is quite likely that dynamical reduction theories and dBB are linked.
 That issue of course will need to be left for future works.